-Qualified Italian referee Daniel Curcio, Co-Founder of international referee network Tournaments Abroad, told talkSPORT: “It is not pretty.
+Qualified Italian referee Daniel Curcio, Co-Founder of international referee network Referee Abroad, told talkSPORT: “It is not pretty.
 We’re talking about 650-700 referees assaulted every year in Italy.”

 Mr Curcio added: “It is unacceptable.
 The bodies that govern football should do everything within their power to reduce this phenomenon.”